AM311/Cybersecurity_Report/home.md

 	For allowing us to take control of a machine, we obviously need to start the reverse shell server on our Kali Linux machine.
 	For doing so, we launch the following command:

-	`ee`
+	`msfconsole -r ./Desktop/meterpreter.rc`

-	where `meterpreter.rx` is a script made up of the following commands:
+	where `msfconsole` is a    and `meterpreter.rx` is a script made up of the following commands:

 	```
 	ddd